mkraehenmann/rossi-bomberbong/README.md

 <!-- List files folders and what they are for -->
 ## Files and Folders
 - `state` contains the python files that implement functionalities for each state of the app
+- `static` contains the static files for the app
 - `app.py` main file that runs streamlit app.
 Execute with `streamlit run app.py`
 - `config_auth.yaml` contains the configuration for the streamlit authenticator
 - `db_manager.py` contains the class that manages the SQLite database